Understanding Female Erogenous Zones - A Pleasure Map Beyond the Clitoris

 3. Maintain Consistency

 When you find a stimulus that your partner responds to with "that feels good," maintain that rhythm, pressure, and speed.
 Changing the stimulation to "make it even better" can interrupt the building pleasure.
 "Don't change" or "just like that" from your partner is the highest compliment.
-(Books on sex can also be helpful)
+Books on sex can also be helpful

 4. Don't Use Pornography as a Reference

 Pornography is produced "to be watched" and differs significantly from actual sexual activity.
 Bringing the intense stimulation and exaggerated reactions depicted in pornography into reality risks causing your partner discomfort or pain.
+In particular, the elements that pornography routinely omits, such as foreplay, checking in, taking breaks, and using lubrication, are precisely the elements that matter most in real sex.

 Summary